 Home Owners Associations (HOAs) or Municipality-Friendly

-As discussed, stamped metal shingles offer that similar look to traditional asphalt shingles, which often what HOAs/municipalities want their properties to have or install.
+As discussed, stamped metal shingles offer a similar look to traditional asphalt shingles, which are often what HOAs/municipalities want their properties to have.
 But if you want that longer-lasting, low-maintenance metal roof and need to adhere to HOA requirements, metal shingles are a good option.

 Disadvantages of Stamped Metal Shingle Roofing